Jitesh117/jitesh117.github.io/content/musings/triumph-of-the-nerds.md

 The term 'Nerd', originally coined as a slur for overly intellectual, socially awkward individuals, is now worn as a badge of honor, but why?

-You'd think that the present-day nerds are somewhat evolved from their former counterparts, but you'd be wrong.
+You might think that the present-day nerds are somewhat evolved from their former counterparts, but you'd be wrong.
 The essence of being a nerd is still the same, what has changed is our perception of them.

 What's changed now, is that we can see the output of their nerdiness in real time, thanks to the internet boom.
+Now the cultural narrative has shifted significantly.

 Now, if you've created something cool, you can share it online for the whole world to watch, in a click of a button.